-If you are awarded WAM services, the RR Program will work closely with you and the selected environmental consultant to begin the assessment project.
+If you are awarded contractor services or a community managed subgrant, the DNR will work closely with you throughout the assessment project.

 Terms and conditions for these funds are established by the U.S. EPA.
-To learn more, read the EPA Terms and Conditions.
+To learn more, read the EPA Terms and Conditions [PDF].

 Materials for Contractors

 Invoices must be complete in order to be processed.